jakedgrant/TokCleaner/MARKETING_PLAN.md

 - **Keep iterating** - Use feedback to improve
 - **Market consistently** - Don't just launch and disappear
 - **Have fun** - This is your first app, enjoy the journey!
+- **Trust the brand** - "Paramless" is memorable and says what it does

 **First goal:** Get to $100/month recurring revenue **Stretch goal:** Get to $500/month by end of year